New business check-list

 - Draft a plan.
 What skills/products are you really selling?

 - Work out how long you can survive before our first income.
 Discuss this with your partner or anyone else who usually spends your money.
+It can take many month for the first income to arrive.

 - Talk to people who’ve done it already.
 Buy them a drink and listen to their stories.